ujji7/eldians/FEATURES.md

 File > Settings > Editor > General > Scroll down to On Save \
 Ensure that "Remove trailing spaces on" is unchecked.

+## DATABASE READING/WRITING:
-DATABASE READING: Done using GSON library that is used to convert Java Objects into a JSON representation and vice versa:
+Done using GSON library that is used to convert Java Objects into a JSON representation and vice versa:
 There must be 3 files, one for the game objects, one for the user objects, and one for the Marketplace object.
-Indenting and new lines do not matter for the files
+Indenting and new lines do not matter for the files, as json

 games file must be named: games.json, users file must be named users.json and marketplace file must be name market.json

-GAMES FILE: \
+### GAMES FILE: \
 Must be in the given format, where the file begins with a '[' and ends with a ']': \
 [{
 "name": "Game1",